- Apply to UW

 MFA student Stella Soto says Rattawut represents to young aspiring writers, "What we hope for in our own careers.
 To create good, heart-breaking, funny prose with a distinct and refreshing literary voice.

 "I personally love the way his work represents a very contemporary blending of cultures.
 As a minority student, it is fascinating to me to watch writers work with a foot in two worlds like Rattawut does," she says.

 Lapcharoensap's residency will be followed by two more Eminent Writers this year -- the poets Jan Zwicky and Robert Bringhurst in late September and the celebrated nonfiction writer Rebecca Solnit in January.
 Previous Eminent Writers in Residence have included Edward P. Jones, Philip Gourevitch, Claudia Rankine and Joy Williams.

-For more information about Lapcharoensap's reading and the Eminent Writer in Residence Program, visit the MFA Web site at www.uwyo.edu/creativewriting or e-mail Beth Loffreda, MFA Program director, firstname.lastname@example.org.
+For more information about Lapcharoensap's reading and the Eminent Writer in Residence Program, visit the MFA Web site at www.uwyo.edu/creativewriting or e-mail Beth Loffreda, MFA Program director, at firstname.lastname@example.org.